- Complications of atrial fibrillation

 AF is one of the most common arrhythmias, affecting about 2.3 million adults in the US.
 Men and whites are more likely to have AF than women and blacks.
 Prevalence increases with age; almost 10% of people > 80 yr are affected.
 AF tends to occur in patients with a heart disorder.

 The absent atrial contractions predispose to thrombus formation; annual risk of cerebrovascular embolic events is about 7%.
-Risk of stroke is higher in patients with a rheumatic valvular disorder, hyperthyroidism, hypertension, diabetes, left ventricular systolic dysfunction, or previous thromboembolic events.
+Risk of stroke is higher in older patients and in patients with a rheumatic valvular disorder, hyperthyroidism, hypertension, diabetes, left ventricular systolic dysfunction, or previous thromboembolic events.
 Systemic emboli can also cause malfunction or necrosis of other organs (eg, heart, kidneys, GI tract, eyes) or a limb.

-Paroxysmal AF is recurrent AF that typically lasts < 48 h and that converts spontaneously to normal sinus rhythm.
+Paroxysmal atrial fibrillation is AF that typically lasts < 1wk and that converts spontaneously or with intervention to normal sinus rhythm.
+Episodes may recur.

-Permanent AF cannot be converted to sinus rhythm.
-The longer AF is present, the less likely is spontaneous conversion and the more difficult is cardioversion because of atrial remodeling (rapid atrial rate-induced changes in atrial electrophysiology that are dominated by a decrease in atrial refractoriness and may also include increase in spatial dispersion of atrial refractoriness slowed atrial conduction velocity, or both).
+Permanent atrial fibrillation cannot be converted to sinus rhythm.
+The longer AF is present, the less likely is spontaneous conversion and the more difficult is cardioversion because of atrial remodeling (rapid atrial rate-induced changes in atrial electrophysiology that are dominated by a decrease in atrial refractoriness and may also include increase in spatial dispersion of atrial refractoriness, slowed atrial conduction velocity, or both).

 The pulse is irregularly irregular with loss of a waves in the jugular venous pulse.
 A pulse deficit (the apical ventricular rate is faster than the rate palpated at the wrist) may be present because left ventricular stroke volume is not always sufficient to produce a peripheral pressure wave at fast ventricular rates.